Have you been abused?

 Many people suffer the effects of child sexual abuse in silence and never tell anyone about it during childhood.
 Many keep their abuse secret forever.
 Sadly, the impact of abuse may strike at any time and it is important that help is available when people need it.

-One in six children suffer some form of sexual abuse before the age of 16 and more than 80% of those who are sexually abused know their abusers and often have an emotional closeness to and dependency on them which makes it difficult to tell.
+One in six children suffer some form of sexual abuse before the age of 16.
+Most children who are sexually abused know the person who abused them.
+This can make it difficult to tell anyone.

 Some feel guilty and responsible for what happened and think they should have stopped it.
-Abuse is NEVER the fault of the child victim.
+But abuse is never the fault of the child victim.